cellajs/cella/README.md

 ```

 ### B. Full setup
-Or, for a full setup - with Postgres instead of pglite - you need Docker.
+For a full setup - with Postgres instead of pglite - you need Docker.
 Install [Orbstack](https://orbstack.dev/) or [Docker](https://docs.docker.com/get-docker/).

 ```bash
 pnpm install